rainmanh/jumpscale_core8/docs/JumpscaleAPI/core/j_core_platformtype_myplatform_executor_cuisine_core.md

 @param source is on local (where we run the cuisine)
 @param dest is on remote host (on the ssh node)

-will replace $varDir, $codeDir, ... in source using j.dirs.replaceTxtDirVars (is for local
+will replace $VARDIR, $CODEDIR, ... in source using j.dirs.replaceTxtDirVars (is for local
     cuisine)
 will also replace in dest but then using cuisine.core.args_replace(dest) (so for cuisine
     host)

-@param dest, if empty then will be same as source very usefull when using e.g. $codeDir
+@param dest, if empty then will be same as source very usefull when using e.g. $CODEDIR

 upload happens using rsync